v-3/discordmcp/README.md

 1. "Can you read the last 5 messages from the general channel?"
 2. "Please send a message to the announcements channel saying 'Meeting starts in 10 minutes'"
-3. "What were the most recent messages in the development channel about the latest release?"
+3. "Send a question to the development channel and wait for the team lead (ID: 123456789) to respond"
+4. "Post the meeting agenda in the team channel"

 Claude will use the appropriate tools to interact with Discord while asking for your approval before sending any messages.